-The MCE Board appoints a designated safeguarding Board Director.
-Currently, the Joint Ethics and Safeguarding Committee (JESC) oversees Mercy Corps' safeguarding efforts, reviews and recommends policies to the full Board for approval and receives regular reports from the Chief Ethics and Compliance Officer (CECO) and Ethics Teams.
-As such, if possible, the designated safeguarding Board Director shall also be a member of the JESC.
+The MCE Board shall appoint a designated safeguarding Board Director.
+Currently, the Joint Audit and Risk Committee (JARC) oversees Mercy Corps' safeguarding efforts, reviews and recommends policies to the full board for approval and receives regular reports from the General Counsel and Ethics Teams.
+As such, if possible, the designated safeguarding Board Director shall also be member of the JARC.